If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Purchasing a new home in North Dakota is a major financial commitment.
 So if you're looking to become a home buyer, you'll want to shop for the best mortgage rates.
 Because interest rates and loan terms vary, it's a good idea to get quotes from several mortgage lenders.

 Choosing an affordable place for your home purchase can keep costs down.
 Here are five places with a low cost of living in North Dakota.

-This North Dakota town has a population of just over 15,000, and around six in 10 people who live there own their homes, according to Niche.
-The median home value of $136,700 is well below the national median value of $184,700.
-Jamestown ranks eighth in North Dakota for cost of living, with only smaller towns ranking more affordable.
+This North Dakota town has a population of just over 15,000, and around 6 in 10 people who live there own their homes, according to Niche.
+The median home value of $144,800 is well below the national median value of $217,500.
+Niche ranks Jamestown in seventh place for lowest cost of living in North Dakota, with only smaller towns ranking more affordable.
 It's home to attractions including Fort Seward Park, the Stutsman County Memorial Museum, and the National Buffalo Museum.
-Property taxes in Stutsman County are relatively expensive, however, averaging 1.54% of assessed fair market value, according to Tax Rates.org.
+Property taxes in Stutsman County are relatively expensive, however, averaging 1.54% of assessed fair market value, according to Tax-rates.org.

 Whether you choose one of these locations or another place to buy your North Dakota home, remember to shop around for the best mortgage rates to keep your monthly payments as low as possible.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.

 Copyright © 2018 - 2023 The Ascent.
 All rights reserved.